omnetpp/omnetpp/doc/src/userguide/templating-readme.txt

 				or a new one can be entered.
                 * W: accepts strings with a ned type name.
                 * R: returns the name of the selected ned type as a string.
+                * Other attributes:
+[options="compact"]
-                * ATTR: nedName : the NED module type as a string
-                * ATTR: acceptedTypes : filter for the enumeration of types.
-Expects a binary OR (|) of the following values: `NedTypeChooser.MODULE, NedTypeChooser.SIMPLE_MODULE, NedTypeChooser.COMPOUND_MODULE, NedTypeChooser.MODULEINTERFACE, NedTypeChooser.CHANNEL,
+                ** nedName : the NED module type as a string ** acceptedTypes : filter for the enumeration of types.
+Expects a binary OR (|) of the following values: `NedTypeChooser.MODULE, NedTypeChooser.SIMPLE_MODULE, NedTypeChooser.COMPOUND_MODULE,
+                NedTypeChooser.MODULEINTERFACE, NedTypeChooser.CHANNEL,